tristanlukens/dotfiles/zsh/README.md

 - [ ] get a better way of calling compinit, I don't think it's perfect
 - [ ] do some research on zinit: will installation and sourcing code ever break (updates?)?
 - [ ] move to zpm from zinit, I think it's a little better
-- [ ] properly fix the cursor style, setting keytimeout=1 is kind of a hack
+- [ ] properly fix the cursor style, setting keytimeout=1 is kind of a hack and apperantly not recommended
 - [ ] make autostart script better
+- [ ] use `brew --prefix` instead of needing to edit a variable